marqo-ai/marqo/examples/MultiModalSearch/article.md

 ### 2.8 Multi-modal Entities

 Multi modal entities or items are just that - representations that take into account multiple pieces of information.
 These can be images or text or some combination of both.
 Examples include using multiple display images for ecommerce.
-Using multiple images can aid retrieval and help disambiguating between the item for sale and other items in the images.
+Using multiple images can aid retrieval and help disambiguate between the item for sale and other items in the images.
 If a multi-modal model like CLIP is used, then the different modalities can be used together as they live in the same latent space.

 ```python
 document = {"combined_text_image":